Hunter Biden hit with federal charges for evading tax | Law-Order

 In 2018 alone, the indictment read, Hunter Biden "spent more than $1.8 million, including approximately $772,000 in cash withdrawals, approximately $383,000 in payments to women, approximately $151,000 in clothing and accessories".
 The indictment added: "The Defendant did not use any of these funds to pay his taxes in 2018."

 Hunter Biden in October pleaded not guilty to charges in Delaware that he lied about his drug use while buying a handgun, in the first criminal prosecution of a sitting U.S. president's child.
-U.S. Special Counsel David Weiss, who is leading the probe into Hunter Biden, was appointed Delaware U.S. attorney by former President Donald Trump.
+Weiss was appointed Delaware U.S. attorney by former President Donald Trump.
 He was made special counsel by Attorney General Merrick Garland in August.

 He brought charges in Delaware against Hunter Biden after the unraveling of an earlier proposed plea deal that had called for him to plead guilty to two misdemeanor tax charges for failing to pay taxes in 2017 and 2018, an agreement that likely would have allowed him to avoid prison.
 U.S. District Judge Maryellen Noreika rejected the proposed plea deal in July, raising concerns over its legality and the scope of immunity it offered.